healthbadge/episimmer/docs/userguide/diseasemodel.rst

     * p_function : Defines an independent transition.
 Takes a user-defined function and returns a probability of transition.
 This user defined function only takes current time step as parameter.

     * p_infection : Defines a dependent transition.
-Takes two parameters, the list of probabilities and the user-defined function, corresponding to Individual and Probabilistic Interactions.
+Takes two parameters, the user-defined function, corresponding to Individual and Probabilistic Interactions and the list of probabilities that can be used in the user-defined function.
 Returns a probability of transition based on all the underlying interactions.

 .. code-block:: python